timmo001/system-bridge/README.md

  API.
 - Audio Player and Controls - Play music or sounds and change the volume of your device via the API.
+- Video Player - Play local or hosted videos on your device via the API.
 - Send Commands - Automate your system by sending a command or opening a URL or path via the API.
 - Cross-Platform - Compatible with Windows, Mac and Linux.